outde-xyz/website/content/Discussions/2019-01-08_graf_semantics_followup.md

 There's only one choice, and that's the one you have to go with.
 Whether Arnold is an actor is completely immaterial.
 But (@ambiguous) is ambiguous, and that opens the floodgates of context-dependent choice.

+The CBH case is still slightly different because the semantics doesn't fix a specific reading.
+Instead, it just decides if the readings even need to be distinguished in order to determine the truth value of the sentence.
+If that's not the case, it does all the work by itself.
+Otherwise, it's time for pragmatics to do its things.
+In parsing terms, CBH is more like a parser that ignores syntactic ambiguity when it cannot affect the semantics.

 ## So why no mic drop?